flameshot-org/flameshot-org.github.io/content/docs/installation/installation-linux.md

 ./Flameshot-*.x86_64.AppImage
 ```

-This will create an icon in your system tray area. (usually in the bottom-right ot top-right of the screen).
+This will create an icon in your system tray area (usually in the bottom-right ot top-right of the screen).

 6. Now, you can launch the application.
 You can either: